Here is one possible chronological viewing order of Star Trek, arranged in roughly chronological order within the fiction.

 Prodigy

-The pilot was the worst Clone Wars episode ever, but hopefully served its target audience: its outsider characters are an excellent proxy for its target audience of kids and teens who know little or nothing about Star Trek, introducing them to the franchise a concept at a time over the first season.
+The pilot may have been the worst Clone Wars episode ever, but hopefully served its target audience: its outsider characters are an excellent proxy for its target audience of kids and teens who know little or nothing about Star Trek, introducing them to the franchise a concept at a time over the first season.
 (October 2021 – December 2022)

 Picard